ProZarwali/ProZarwali/README.md

 - 👋 Hi, I’m @ProZarwali
-- 👀 I’m interested in ...Java-Script
+- 👀 I’m interested in ...
+React + Tailwind
-- 🌱 I’m currently learning ...Boot-Strap
+- 🌱 I’m currently workin in ...
+React + Tailwind
 - 💞️ I’m looking to collaborate on ...working togather and explore the world of Tech.
 - 📫 How to reach me ...syedzarwali1781@gmail.com